Adventures in Fiction has a strong reputation for supporting emerging new writers.

 “A roaring success: a gripping and ultimately moving novel that fills a gap in our national story…” Wales Arts Review.

 A chilling psychological debut which attracted praise from major crime writers, Ken Bruen and Cathi Unsworth.
-Sheila has since published a further two novels.
+Sheila has since published a further six novels.

 Secrets of the Sea House